Excelam/Excelam/README.md

 # What is Excelam?

-Excelam is a .NET library over OpenXml to use Excel easily.
+Excelam is a open-source .NET library over OpenXml to use Excel easily.
-The library is writen in C# dotnet6.
+The library is writen in C#/net6.

 The only dependency is DocumentFormat.OpenXml (Open XML SDK), the official Microsoft library to work with Word, Excel and PowerPoint documents. use the last version: 2.16.0.